natolambert/rlhf-book/chapters/08-regularization.md

 kl_approx = logprob - ref_logprob
 kl_full = F.kl_div(ref_logprob, logprob) # alternate computation
 ```
-Some example implementations include [TRL](https://github.com/huggingface/trl/blob/5c21de30ae210e4251ead85517ba8dfe3f210e81/trl/trainer/ppo_trainer.py#L1150) and [Hamish Ivison's Jax Code]https://github.com/hamishivi/EasyLM/blob/main/EasyLM/models/llama/llama_train_ppo.py#L278)
+Some example implementations include [TRL](https://github.com/huggingface/trl/blob/5c21de30ae210e4251ead85517ba8dfe3f210e81/trl/trainer/ppo_trainer.py#L1150) and [Hamish Ivison's Jax Code](https://github.com/hamishivi/EasyLM/blob/main/EasyLM/models/llama/llama_train_ppo.py#L278)

 ## Pretraining Gradients

-Another way of viewing regularization is that you may have a *dataset* that you want the model to remain close to, as done in InstructGPT [@ouyang2022training] ``in order to fix the
+Another way of viewing regularization is that you may have a *dataset* that you want the model to remain close to, as done in InstructGPT [@ouyang2022training] ''in order to fix the
 performance regressions on public NLP datasets''.
 To implement this, they modify the training objective for RLHF.
 Taking @eq:rl_start, we can transform this into an objective function to optimize by sampling from the RL policy model, completions $y$ from prompts $x$, which yields: